Bar Lev Line: Defensive plans

+Israeli skepticism

 Generals Ariel Sharon and Israel Tal objected to the line and argued that it would not succeed in fending off Egyptian attackers.
 Sharon said that it would pin down large military formations, which would be sitting ducks for deadly artillery attacks, but the line was completed in spring 1970.

-Breach
+Yom Kippur War

+Egyptian breach

 During the Yom Kippur War, the Egyptian army, led by Chief of staff Saad El Shazly, overran the Bar Lev Line in less than two hours due to the element of surprise and overwhelming firepower.
 To deal with the massive earthen ramparts, the Egyptians used water cannons fashioned from hoses attached to dredging pumps in the canal.
 Other methods involving explosives, artillery, and bulldozers were too costly in time and required nearly ideal working conditions.
 In 1971, a young Egyptian officer, Baki Zaki Yousef, suggested a small, light, petrol-fueled pump as the answer to the crossing dilemma.
 The Egyptian military purchased 300 British-made pumps, five of which could blast 1,500 cubic meters of sand in three hours.
 In 1972, it acquired 150 more powerful German pumps driven by small gas turbines.
 A combination of two German or three British pumps would cut the breaching time down to two hours.
 These cannons pumped out powerful jets of water, creating 81 breaches in the line and removing three million cubic metres of packed dirt on the first day of the war.

-The Egyptians assaulted the Bar-Lev Line with two field armies and forces from Port Said and the Red Sea Military District.
+The Egyptians assaulted the Bar Lev Line with two field armies and forces from Port Said and the Red Sea Military District.
 The Second Field Army covered the area from north of Qantara to south of Deversoir, while the Third Field Army was responsible for the area from Bitter Lakes to south of Port Tawfiq.